 We left Lan Ha Bay and entered Halong Bay passing a little temple where fishermen pray to the water god for safety from typhoons.
 Soon after we stopped for a spot of kayaking and snorkelling around a few small beaches.
 I found getting the double kayak up on the beach and back into the water quite a struggle on my own – where was Andy when I needed him?
-I was keen to go snorkelling but one of the others gave it a go and said the visibility wasn’t great, plus I didn’t have my favourite snorkel and mask with me so I didn’t bother.
+I was keen to go snorkelling but one of the others gave it a go and said the visibility wasn’t great, so I didn’t bother.

 Lunchtime Feast, Swimming and Boat Jumping

 We worked up an appetite kayaking so were glad that lunch was ready by the time we’d dragged ourselves out of the kayaks and back onto the junk.
 And what a lunch it was…there were clams, prawns, squid, beef and vegetable stir-fries, stir-fried morning glory, and rice.
 Then we had dragon fruit for dessert.